Uncover the truth about adverse reactions Big Pharma doesn’t want you to know

 - naturally occurring toxins present from the microbial breakdown of food and toxins produced inside your body by microbes living there,

-- defensive compounds synthesised by plants, bacteria and fungi in natural foods,
+- defensive compounds synthesised by plants, bacteria and fungi in natural foods like oxalates and salicylates,

 - food additives used to enhance the flavour, smell, palatability, texture, and shelflife of ultra-processed foods